 - Which type and size system do you require to heat your size of home?

-But have you ever thought about your furnace efficiency rating?
+But have you ever considered your furnace efficiency rating?
 Do you know what it means?

 Note that this rating does not include the potential heat lost through leaking or improperly installed duct work or attic insulation.
-The duct work in every home is different – some higher quality, some poorer, so the AFUE rating does not include this in their rating.
-If you feel that your furnace or duct system is not energy efficient, give your Edmonton installation experts
+The duct work in each home is different – some higher quality, some lower, so the AFUE rating does not include this in their rating.
+If you are concerned that your furnace or duct system is not energy efficient, give your Edmonton installation experts

 a call today and we will give you a free in-home analysis and help you find out how much more energy and money you could possibly save each month.